vickyraoo/Learning-App/README.md

 ## Known Limitations / Possible Next Steps

+- The PostgreSQL connection details (host, user, password, port) are hardcoded in `Account.py` / `Edu.py`.
+Moving them to environment variables is a good next step before sharing the code or deploying it anywhere.
 - `History` is defined and ready to use, but no quiz results are written to it yet — wiring this up would enable a "past attempts" view.
 - The login ↔ main-app handoff uses a file-based session and separate processes;